How to Make Your 404 Page Interactive With Outgrow

 5. Give them a reason to stay and fetch leads

-You can use your 404 page to bring any discount, offers, courses, episodes, etc. to your audience’s attention.
+You can use your 404 page to bring any discounts, offers, courses, episodes, etc. to your audience’s attention.
 Take a look at this 404 page from Land’s End.
 They smartly use a pop-up to offer a 40% discount to users that would otherwise exit the page annoyed.

 Now that we’ve given you some awesome ideas on custom 404 pages, let’s tell you how you can create one using Outgrow in some very simple steps.